Ankara Esenboğa Airport attack: Levon Ekmekjian

 In 2013, Hampartsum Ekmekjian, the executed attacker's brother, presented a request to the Turkish authorities to allow the release of Levon's body as the family desired a Christian religious burial for him.
 In January 2016, the request was approved.
 The unmarked location of the corpse in Ankara's Cebeci cemetery was confirmed and the body was then exhumed and sent by air to France for reburial 33 years after his execution.
 The family had the bones tested at a forensic medical institution in Paris.
 Test results revealed that the bones belonged to "a 145-150 tall woman aged between 55 and 60, and some animals".

 Domestic response

 Political

 President Kenan Evren issued a decree for the elimination of ASALA, while Prime Minister Bülend Ulusu condemned the attack.

-Apolitical
+Others

 Armenian Patriarch of Istanbul condemned the attack with a declaration.

 Artin Penik, a Turkish Armenian, fatally set himself on fire in protest at this attack on 10 August 1982 in Taksim Square, Istanbul.